Web Design | Danish Web-Builder Tool (Saas)

 Hey Dribbblers,

-This is a continuation of the front page from a website I designed for a Danish company that is breaking into the market with its web-builder tool Svift.net
+This is a continuation (and final post) from a website I designed for a Danish company that is breaking into the market with its web-builder tool Svift.net

-It was important to showcase parts of the builder, so I incorporate some selected parts of the UI from the Svift.net product along with some brand elements that I created for the client to be used throughout their media.
+These final subpages include the Hosting, Pricing, and Contact page.
+It was important to present the 2 different price packages in a simple and understandable way, as well as inform the user about a safe hosting option, along with a clear useful contact page.

 Press "L" if you like it ❤️